MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/prefab.md

   `this.curesStrings`

 This is a comma-separated list of Status Effects that Inventory Items using this Prefab will cure the Player of when used.
-Status Effects will turn into their [[cured condition|Data-Structure:-Status#curedCondition]], if applicable.
+Status Effects will turn into their [cured condition](status.md#curedCondition), if applicable.
 Note that it will attempt to cure them in the order given.
 As a consequence, if the next Status Effect in the list is the current Status Effect's cured condition, it will immediately be cured after being inflicted, turning into _its_ cured condition, and so on.
-For example, imagine the following series of Status Effects, where each one's cured condition follows the `->` symbol:
+For example, imagine the following series of Status Effects, where each one's cured condition follows the `->`
+symbol:

 `starving->famished->hungry->satisfied->full`